 - Dining.
-Again, there is plenty of this to do throughout Disney property.
+Again, there is plenty of this to do throughout the Disney property.
 Have a nice meal at one of the resorts.
 Head over to the Boardwalk for some unique flavors or go to Downtown Disney and discover something fun.

-- For night time rains, take in a show.
+- For nighttime rains, take in a show.
 Sometimes there are Priority Seatings available for the Hoop-dee-doo review or Spirit of Aloha.
 Or see if there are any seats available for Cirque du Soleil’s La Nouba.
 You could even put on your dancing shoes and bop the night away at Pleasure Island.

 - Resort hop!
-This is a great way time to visit those resorts that you have only heard about.
+This is a great way to visit those resorts that you have only heard about.
 You can catch buses from DTD to any of the resorts or catch a monorail to the Grand Floridian or one of the other monorail resorts!

 So you could be like the bored children in Cat in the Hat or you could have a very eventful day.
 Oh, and don’t forget to take pictures.
 Your friends back home probably won’t believe that you had fun in Florida’s “alternate sunshine!”